Add an authentication policy rule

 - Configure IF conditions.
 These conditions specify when the rule is applied.

 IF Description IF User's user type is Accept the default or specify user types to include and exclude.
 AND User's group membership includes Accept the default or specify user groups to include and exclude.
 AND User is Accept the default or specify users to include and exclude.
 AND Device state is Accept the default or select Registered to apply this rule only to devices enrolled in Okta Verify.
 See Device registration.
 AND Device management is If you selected a Registered device state, indicate whether the rule is applied to only devices managed by a third-party device management solution.
+AND Device assurance policy is If you selected a Registered device state, you can specify device assurance policies to be satisfied.
+See Add a device assurance policy.
 AND Device platform is Accept the default or select specific platforms.
 AND User's IP is Accept the default or specify network zones that you want to include or exclude.
 You can sort by zones defined or not defined in Okta, or by dynamic zones.
 AND Risk is By default, this rule applies to authentication attempts of any risk level.
 Selecting a level limits the rule to only the specified risk level.
 See Risk scoring.
 AND The following custom expression is true Optional.
 Specify additional conditions with Expression Language (EL).
 See About behavior and sign-on policies and Okta Expression Language.

 Configure THEN conditions.
 These conditions specify how authentication is enforced.

 Choose the authentication requirements that you want to enforce for app access.
-For a description of factor types, see About MFA authenticators.
+For a description of factor types, see Multifactor authentication.

 Note: If IdP appears next to these authentication options, your Global Session Policy has specified an Identity Provider that can satisfy the password requirement.
 Users who authenticate through the specified IdP don’t need to also provide a password.